gionikola/gionikola.github.io/research.md

 ### DynamicFactorModeling.jl

-Julia package for simulating and estimating dynamic factor models using classical and Bayesian statistical methods.
+DynamicFactorModeling.jl is a Julia package I'm currently creating that allows users to simulate, estimate, and forecast using multi-level dynamic factor models.
+My focus at the moment is on Bayesian estimators, as they allow for inference on the latent factors, although I plan on including classical estimators in the future.

-### LOST (Library of Statistical Techniques)
+### Library of Statistical Techniques (LOST)

-A publicly-editable website with the goal of making it easy to execute statistical techniques in statistical software.
+LOST is a publicly-editable website with the goal of making it easy to execute statistical techniques in statistical software.
+My contributions target the execution of time series methods across Julia and R.